 Today, I have an amazing conversation with Shoshana who does her very best to change the conversation around dying.
 She funded Extremis, a short documentary about end of life decisions being made in an intensive care unit.
 It has been nominated for an Academy Award and others.
 Now, she’s pointing her efforts towards End Well, a symposium to bring together all the best minds in the world, not only in healthcare, but also in the community and technology space – anybody that wants to help change the end of life decisions and care going on in this world.
 The event is taking place on December 7, 2017 in San Francisco.

 [02:40] Her Interest in Becoming a Physician

-So it did cross her mind but her biggest focus is where she's going to be happy and fulfilled in life.
-Despite that it took her four years off, she thought this is the right path for her.
-Additionally, the best advice she got was that if there's anything else you could see yourself really being happy and fulfilled in doing, do that.
+So it did cross her mind; but her biggest focus was where she’s going to be happy and fulfilled in life.
+Despite that it took her four years off, she thought this was the right path for her.
+Additionally, the best advice she got was that if there’s anything else you could see yourself really being happy and fulfilled in doing, do that.